kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 The interaction sequence is as follows:
 1. Kubelet will fetch machine resource information from cAdvisor's cache, Which is configurable a flag in cAdvisor `update_machine_info_interval`.
 2. If the machine resource is increased:
-    * Recalculate, update OOMScoreAdj and Swap limit of all the running containers.
+    * Recalculate, update Swap limit of all the running containers.
     * Re-initialize resource managers.
     * Update node with new resource.
 3. If the machine resource is decreased.